DylanJohnston/S4ontoS3visualisation/README.md

-# S4 onto S3 Visualization
+# S4 onto S3 Visualisation

-A web app I created to aid in visualizing the surjective map from $S_4$ onto $S_3$.
+A web app I created to aid in visualising the surjective map from $S_4$ onto $S_3$.
 It can be found here:

 <a href="https://dylanjohnston.github.io/S4ontoS3visualisation/" target="_blank">https://dylanjohnston.github.io/S4ontoS3visualisation</a>